revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ---

-4.How many types of modes available in opening a file?
-Can you explain me what are use of those modes?
+4.How many types of modes are available to open a file?
+Also, explain what are the uses of those modes?

 <details><summary><b>Show Answer</b></summary>

-- There are four different methods(modes) for opening a file.
+- There are four different methods(modes) to open a file,

 i)"r" - Read - Default value.
-Opens a file for reading, error if the file does not exist.
+Opens a file for reading, ans shows error if the file does not exist.

-ii)"a" - Append - Opens a file for appending, creates the file if it does not exist.
+ii)"a" - Append - Opens a file for appending, and creates the file if it does not exist.

-iii)"w" - Write - Opens a file for writing, creates the file if it does not exist.
+iii)"w" - Write - Opens a file for writing, and creates the file if it does not exist.

-iv)"x" - Create - Creates the specified file, returns an error if the file exists.
+iv)"x" - Create - Creates the specified file, and returns an error if the file exists.

 </details>

 ---

-5.Write a python program to read lin-by-line file into list?
+5.Write a python program to read a file line-by-line into list?

 <details><summary><b>Show Answer</b></summary>